Quansight/Quansight-website/README.md

       get the Vercel preview URL from the Slack channel.)
    3. If it all looks good, coordinate with the dev team to merge the PR to `main`.
-   4. Once that PR is merged to main, wait for the production build to finish deploying (check Slack channel for notifications), then check your changes against the live site.
+   4. Once that PR is merged to `main`, wait for the production build to finish deploying (check Slack channel for notifications), then check your changes against the live site.
 You may need to clear your browser's cache before you can see your changes.